AIP-A12/A12_Movie_descriptor/Jaivin_Jacob/Readme.md

 2. VIT_GPT2.ipynb - Implementation of VIT model on the sample of original dataset

-3. feature-extraction_Resnet50.ipynb - Extracting features from videos using pretrained Resnet50 model.
+3. Feature_Extraction_Resnet50.ipynb - Extracting features from videos using pretrained Resnet50 model.
 Mapping between video ID and features.

+4. Feature_Extraction_VIT.ipynb - Extracting features from videos using pretrained VIT model.